efraimrodrigues/chatRMI/README.md

 Simply returns true if user is online, false otherwise

 ### Client side
 Perhaps the client side application is the simplest one because it will only use what is already implemented.
-For this application, it is required that <code>ChatConInterface</code> and <code>ChatConUserInterface</code> are visible.
+For this, it is only required that <code>ChatConInterface</code> and <code>ChatConUserInterface</code> are visible.